petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/initial-setup-overview.md

 Using an alternative hosting service?
 See how to configure your [Bitbucket](./configuring-your-bitbucket-repository.md) or [GitLab](./configuring-your-gitlab-repository.md) repositories.
 ```

-## Log in to Your CI and Liferay Services
+## Log into Your CI and Liferay Services

-Log into Jenkins (CI) its web interface.
-You must also log in to access your Liferay DXP instance for any non-production environment (such as *dev* or *uat*).
+Log into the Jenkins (CI) web interface, then log into your Liferay DXP instance's non-production environments (e.g., *dev* and *uat*) so you can access them.

-Both login credentials are provided in the initial onboarding email, but they are also listed as [secrets](../infrastructure-and-operations/managing-secure-environment-variables-with-secrets.md) in your *infra* environment.
+Login credentials are provided in the initial onboarding email, and listed as [secrets](../infrastructure-and-operations/security/managing-secure-environment-variables-with-secrets.md) in your *infra* environment.

 See [Logging into Your Liferay Cloud Services](./logging-into-your-liferay-cloud-services.md) for detailed instructions.